Marienborg: Government ownership

 Jens Otto Krag did not wish to use Marienborg and the property was therefore put at the disposal of his foreign minister, Per Hækkerup.
-Hilmar Baunsgaard usee Marienborg as his primary residence.
+Hilmar Baunsgaard used Marienborg as his primary residence.
 Anker Jørgensen became famous for preferring his modest apartment in the rundown Sydhavnen neighborhood of Copenhagen to Marienborg.
-In 1980, he started a new tradition of vroadcasting the Prime Minister's official New Tear's Speach from Marienborg.
+In 1980, he started a new tradition of broadcasting the Prime Minister's official New Year's Speech from Marienborg.

 Both Poul Schlüter and Poul Nyrup Rasmussen mainly used Marienborg as their summer residence.
-Crown Prince Frederik and Prince Joachim received was privately tutored by Schlüter's wife Anne Marie Schlüter.
+Crown Prince Frederik and Prince Joachim were privately tutored by Schlüter's wife Anne Marie Schlüter.

 Anders Fogh Rasmussen started a new practice of using Marienborg mainly as a venue for political meetings and other official functions.
-This practice was continued by Helle Thorning Schmidt and Lars Lølle Rasmussen.
+This practice was continued by Helle Thorning Schmidt and Lars Løkke Rasmussen.

 Lars Løkke Rasmussen used Marienborg as a venue for public St. Hans Evening celebrations.

 Architecture

 Many different owners have left their marks on Marienborg and its architecture.
 The interiors have also been modified repeatedly.
 Today, Marienborg stands out as a restored classicist estate with a few carefully selected modern accents.